seothemes/core/readme.txt

 - Useful helper functions
 - Loading Google Fonts

+This plugin was created as a way to keep your child themes up to date with the latest features, security fixes and bug fixes.
+By shifting the majority of code out of the child theme and into a plugin, we are able to provide automatic updates without overwriting customizations made to your child theme.

 == Installation ==
 1. Go to Plugins > Add New.
 2. Type in the name of the WordPress Plugin or descriptive keyword, author, or tag in Search Plugins box or click a tag link below the screen.